atoponce/deckware/README.md

 3. Look up the index of the result from above to return one word.
 4. Repeat steps 1-3 until all 24 cards have been read and 8 words have been generated.

-For example, suppose the shuffled deck is:
+For example, suppose the 24-card partial deck is shuffled as:

     AD,2H,AS,6S,AC,5C,2C,3C,4S,5S,3D,2D,AH,3H,4D,2S,3S,6C,4H,5H,6D,6H,4C,5D